Bristol County Courthouse Complex: Bristol County Superior Courthouse

 The Bristol County Superior Courthouse was designed by architect Frank Irving Cooper from nearby Bridgewater and built in 1894 in the Romanesque-style.
 The stone structure contains a 170 ft tall central tower capped with a copper-clad dome, constructed of Guastavino tile.
 The building's large hip roof is also entirely clad in copper.
 The superior courthouse is the fourth courthouse to be located on or near this site since 1747, when Taunton became the shire town (county seat) for Bristol County, Massachusetts, after Bristol was split off from the Bay State and became part of Rhode Island.

 The dome was originally topped with a 15-foot copper flame, which was taken down in 2003 after being deemed a "potential hazard."
 Despite some calls to restore it, the 300-pound torch remains in storage as of 2015.
+On March 13, 2025, the torch was restored to the top of the dome.

 Since 2013, the courthouse has been home to a pair of nesting peregrine falcons.

-Bristol County, Massachusetts also contains historic superior courthouses in Fall River and New Bedford.
+Bristol County, Massachusetts, also contains historic superior courthouses in Fall River and New Bedford.